electron/website/docs/latest/tutorial/tutorial-2-scaffolding.md

 To execute this script, add `electron .` to the `start` command in the [`scripts`][package-scripts] field of your package.json.
-This command will tell the Electron executable to look for the main script in the current directory and run it in development mode.
+This command will tell the Electron executable to look for the main script in the current directory and run it in dev mode.

 ```json {8-10} title='package.json'
 {